 Symphysis Pubis Dysfunction is a collection of signs and symptoms of pain and discomfort in the pelvic area which can also radiate to the upper thighs and perineum.
 Typically these occur with pelvic ligament relaxation and increased joint mobility experienced in pregnancy.
 Symphysis Pubis Dysfunction can vary from mild discomfort to severely debilitating pain.
 At Wellthy Clinic we offer hands treatment to stretch muscles and articulate joints to reduce pelvic tensions and pains which can be very beneficial.

 Physiotherapy is available on the National Health Service (NHS) through most maternity units or through your GP.
 Ideally seeing a physiotherapist who has undergone extra training in treating pelvic joint pain, women’s health or musculoskeletal and use hands on techniques.
-Also, if you are pregnant make sure whoever refers you is aware that you need to be seen quickly as this can reduce the deterioration of your condition.
-Alternatively, you can use a private physiotherapist but it might be worth trying the NHS first.
-If you feel you are not progressing and making a full recovery, as with any other medical condition, discuss this with your physiotherapist, or return to your GP and ask for a second opinion.

 See what other conditions that osteopaths near me can provide treatment for.